SrdjanCoric/pedac/light_pedac.md

       - increment `start_substring_idx` by 1.
       - reassign `end_substring_idx` to `start_substring_idx += 1`
       - end outer loop
-      - return `result` variable
+      - return `result` array

      **is palindrome?** method
-     - check whether str is equal to its reversed value. (reverse method can be used) =end
+     - check whether the string value is equal to its reversed value. (reverse method can be used) =end
 ```